Return to Philosophy Web Homepage Title: Introduction to Logic

 3. governmental, legal or administrative officials;

-2. The Argumentum ad Verecundiam as Distinguished from Similar Informal Fallacies
+3. The Argumentum ad Verecundiam as Distinguished from Other Informal Fallacies with Examples

-1. The ad populum fallacy in some cases overlaps instances of the ad ignorantiam.
+1. The ad verecundiam fallacy in some cases overlaps instances of the ad populum.

 1. Some ad verecundiam arguments are called the “argument from prestige” since they are based on the belief that respected people are not usually mistaken.

-In cases where the belief or practices of an elite or privileged group of persons is being cited, the fallacy is often better termed the “snob appeal” variety of the ad populum fallacy.
+In cases where the belief or practices of an elite or privileged group of persons is being cited, the fallacy is frequently termed the “snob appeal” variety of the ad populum fallacy.

-2. Sometimes, the ad verecundiam and the ad populum fallacies overlap and are said to occur together.
-Schopenhauer recommends the debate stratagem citing the “universal prejudice” of the many as an authority in argumentation.
+2. Sometimes, the ad verecundiam and the ad populum fallacies overlap and are not usually distinguished.
+For example, Schopenhauer recommends the debate stratagem citing the “universal prejudice” of the many as an authority in argumentation.
 He notes:

 “There is no opinion, however absurd, which men will not readily embrace as soon as they can be brought to the conviction that it is generally adopted.”[8]

-The reason that this passage is fallacious is based on the distinction between ethics and morals.
-Ethics is prescriptive, whereas morality is descriptive.
+The reason this argument is fallacious is essentially based on the distinction between ethics and morals.
+In a word, ethics is a prescriptive discipline, whereas morality is a descriptive discipline.
 What is done is different from what ought to be done.
-What many persons think is right is not always a sure sign of what is right.
+What many persons think is right is not a sure sign of what is ethically right.

 “Singular as it may seem, trees do not die by the stroke [of lightning], but continue to grow on, unless shivered to pieces: the animal on which it falls (as appears by the testimony of such as have been struck and survived) neither sees, hears, nor feels anything; but is instantly deprived of sense.[2nd. emphasis added]”[10]